-- 2.1 The dwelling (front building line) must be set back a minimum of 4 metres from the front boundary. - Eaves, gutters, fascias, verandahs, porches, porticos and balconies may encroach 1.5m into the setback (i.e. set back 3.0m from the front of the boundary). - 2.2 For dwellings and garages that are not built on or within 200mm of the side boundary, they must be set back a minimum of 1.0m from the side boundary. - 2.3 Side setbacks must be a minimum of 1.0 metre from at least one side boundary. - 2.4 Where a lot is on a corner, the side street elevation of the dwelling must be set back a minimum of 2m. - Eaves and gutters may encroach into the side setback.
-Other elements and features (eg. pergolas) can also encroach 1.5m into a side setback, subject to DAP Approval. - 2.5 Garages must be stepped back a minimum of 840mm from the front building line. - 2.6 Where providing a tandem parking arrangement, garages must be set back a minimum of 5.4 metres.
+- 2.1 The dwelling (front building line) must be set back a minimum of 4 metres from the front boundary. - Eaves, gutters, fascias, verandahs, porches, porticos (less than 3.5m in height) and balconies may encroach 1.5m into the setback (i.e. set back 3.0m from the front of the boundary). - 2.2 For dwellings and garages that are not built on or within 200mm of the side boundary, they must be set back a minimum of 1.0m from the side boundary. - 2.3 Side setbacks must be a minimum of 1.0 metre from at least one side boundary. - 2.4 Where a lot is on a corner, the side street elevation of the dwelling must be set back a minimum of 2m. - Eaves and gutters may encroach into the side setback.
+Other elements and features (eg. pergolas) can also encroach into a side setback, subject to DAP Approval. - 2.5 Garages must be stepped back a minimum of 840mm from the front building line. - 2.6 Where providing a tandem parking arrangement, garages must be set back a minimum of 5.4 metres.
 Where no tandem arrangement is proposed, garages must be set back a minimum of 5 metres from the front boundary except where a building envelope allows a front setback of 3 metres whereby the garage can be set back 5 metres from the front boundary.

-Where facing the secondary street frontage, the garage must be set back a minimum of 2.0m from the secondary street frontage.
+Where facing the secondary street frontage, a double garage must be set back a minimum of 2.5m from the secondary street frontage, whilst a single garage must be setback a minimum of 5m from the secondary street frontage.